ayacoo/video-validator/README.md

 ```

+### 4.4 Email settings

+To define a sender for the email, the configuration ```$GLOBALS['TYPO3_CONF_VARS']['MAIL']['defaultMailFromAddress']```
+from the Install Tool is used.

+Because the FluidEmail is used by TYPO3, you can of course also easily overwrite the template for the status email.

 ## 5 Thanks / Notices

 Special thanks to Georg Ringer and his [news][3] extension.
 A good template to build a TYPO3 extension.
 Here, for
 example, the structure of README.md is used.

 Thanks to [Garvin Hicking][5] for adding ReferencedOnly/ReferenceRoot functionality.

+And thanks to all who have tested and improved this extension.

 [1]: https://getcomposer.org/